openvinotoolkit/openvino/docs/low_precision_transformations/attributes/intervals_alignment.md

 ngraph::IntervalsAlignmentAttribute class represents the `IntervalsAlignment` attribute.

-The attribute defines subgraph with the same quantization intervals alignment. `FakeQuantize` operations are included.
+The attribute defines a subgraph with the same quantization intervals alignment. `FakeQuantize` operations are included.
 The attribute is used by quantization operations.

 | Property name | Values                                       |
 |---------------|----------------------------------------------|